TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/CodeBlocks/Index.rst

 - Nesting is per-file / per-text-snippet: It does not "swap" into included files.
 This was the case with the old TypoScript parser.
 It has been a nasty side-effect, leading to hard to debug problems.
-File includes with :typoscript:`@import` and :typoscript:`<INCLUDE_TYPOSCRIPT:` within curly braces are not relative (anymore).
+File includes with :typoscript:`@import` within curly braces are not relative (anymore).

   A construct like this is invalid, the TypoScript and TSconfig backend modules will mumble with a "missing closing brace" warning: